Skip to content

 Start here for detailed protocol reporting and quality-control evidence.
 Signals: automatic metrics + rubric ratings.
 Focus: cost.
 Abstract: We present a system that leverages an LLM interviewer to.

 High citation traction makes this a strong baseline for protocol comparison.
 Signals: automatic metrics + rubric ratings.
-Focus: Kernelbench / success rate.
-Abstract: To fundamentally improve the Coder's.
+Focus: cost.
+Abstract: Our training recipe has three stages: (1) supervised.

 High citation traction makes this a strong baseline for protocol comparison.
-Signals: rubric ratings.
-Focus: SWE-bench.
-Abstract: Then, we introduce Research-Factory, an automated pipeline that generates high-quality training.
+Signals: automatic metrics + rubric ratings.
+Focus: Paperwrite-Bench / cost.
+Abstract: PaperRecon disentangles the evaluation of the.

 6. Small Reward Models via Backward Inference